 The Mystery of the Love-Struck Corporal and The Pied Piper of Hamelburg are best read with the reader being aware of Langenscheidt's antics.
 The latter however I do not consider to be really part of the Chronicles anymore.
 It is more a TOW fanfic than a HH fanfic, and by now I've developed my own plans for how things will go towards the end of the war.
-The only part of The Pied Piper story that I still consider a legitimate part of the Chronicles is the lengthy flashback of chapters 4-8.
+The only part of The Pied Piper story that I still consider a more or less legitimate part of the Chronicles is the lengthy flashback of chapters 4-8.

 Sigh.
 Originally, when I started Chameleon Fever, I had no intention of writing something like The Corporal Chronicles.
 But the plotbunnies just keep multiplying!

-It's been over a year that I heard,
+It's been a long while since I heard,

 Jon Seymour Cedar